tsuhagia/RINRUS-public/README.md

 -write FSAPT and I/FSAPT input files in PSI4
 -write ORCA and TURBOMOLE QM-cluster model input files
 -automated network graph visualization of RINRUS models

+Current production-level use cases are described in `bin/` with tutorials in bin/README.md
+The first public release (version 0.2) includes examples 1, 2, and 4 only!
+Examples 3 and 5 will be available soon.

 ## Usage example 1 - generating a single or a few input files with probe interaction count ranking